School Science Lesson

 Choline is an amino alcohol, a component of phospholipids, a water soluble essential lipid in cell membranes, associated with vitamin B complex.

-Human milk and bovine milk is very rich in choline, but baby feeding formulas derived from soy must have lower total choline concentrations.
+Human milk and bovine milk is very rich in choline, but baby feeding formulas from soy must have lower total choline concentrations.

 16.1.8 Ethanoic acid, (acetic acid), ionization reaction